mansouur/MyPortfolio/README.md

 # MyPortfolio
-simple html and css responsive portfolio using grid system and media queries
+html and css responsive portfolio using grid system and media queries